Parnassia is a hardy perennial that reaches from 20 to 45 cm (8 to 18 inches) in height.

 One of the common names for Parnassia is Grass of Parnassus.

-The plants like to grow in swampy (or very moist) conditions and are able to grow in a sunny or lightly shaded part of the garden.
+The plants like to grow in swampy (or very moist) conditions.
+They are able to grow in a sunny or lightly shaded part of the garden.

-Once the Grass of Parnassus seedlings have grown to a stage where they have five leaves they should be transplanted into peat pots and relocated to an area of light shade; the pots should be watered from below.
+Once the Grass of Parnassus seedlings have grown to a stage where they have five leaves, they should be transplanted into peat pots, and relocated to an area of light shade.
+The pots should be watered from below.

-It is easy to look after Parnassia, they like the soil to be moist or swampy so water regularly.
-Additionally the plants should be mulched in the spring to keep them cool.
+It is easy to look after Parnassia, they prefer the soil to be moist or swampy so water regularly.
+Additionally, the plants should be mulched in the spring to keep them cool.